Glossary

 Merkle Tree

 Git-like content-addressing structure using BLAKE3.
 Files become blobs, directories become trees.
-The root hash represents all code content.
+The root hash represents the full release tree content.
 See 03-spore §4.6.

 Mycelium